SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-08-17-intel-perceptual-computing-and-the-perceptual-challenge.markdown

 # My Manager Library

-Building on my years of XNA experience I have made a wrapper of the wrapper library to make each of the modes the camera has into distinct components that are simply initialised and once running you just grab each of the outputs for use.&nbsp; The library is opensource and can be found on Github here:
+Building on my years of XNA experience I have made a wrapper of the wrapper library to make each of the modes the camera has into distinct components that are simply initialised and once running you just grab each of the outputs for use.
+The library is opensource and can be found on Github here:

 #### [https://github.com/DDReaper/MonoGame-IntelSDK](https://github.com/DDReaper/MonoGame-IntelSDK)